spencerjbeckwith/bionicle/README.md

 The main difference between the PromisedEventTargets and regular EventTargets is that PromisedEventTargets listeners must return promises - these are all evaluated in order and wait for one another to complete before moving on.
 This should make it easy for sequential battle events to occur, as opposed to everything at once.

 Some things have a "use" method, in addition to or in place of init/deinit.
+They extend the "Usable" class.
 These indicate items or masks that can be used in a battle.
 Use is pretty simple - it is called when a Battler uses it and must be provided a user and target(s).
 For example, when you have a mask it provides a passive or conditional effect - applied via init/deinit - and when it is activated in battle, the use method is called.

 ## Actions